ldn-softdev/jtc/User Guide.md

 it's just a reverse action.

 **CAUTION:** _be aware that directives `<..>q`, `<..>Q` are dynamic types, which means they are exempted for cacheing, implying that on very big JSONs an **exponential decay** will become noticeable.
-Plus, both directives are quite memory hungry.
+Plus, both directives are quite memory hungry._
-Thus use them cautiously when dealing with big JSONs (around or above hundreds of thousand of nodes)_
+Thus use them cautiously when dealing with big JSONs (around or above hundreds of thousand of nodes - subjected to a spec of your machine)